 Cake & Coachella: Lizzo Bares It All For Festival Pop Out, Joins Sexxy Red Onstage

+Cake & Coachella: Lizzo Bares It All For Festival Pop Out, Joins Sexyy Red Onstage

 Lizzo has never been shy about showing off her curves and even with her latest weight loss, she’s still giving the girls all they can handle at Coachella this year.

-The “About Damn Time” singer took to the friendly skies in chap leggings and see-through undies for a fun weekend at the annual music festival where she also joined rapper Sexxy Red onstage.
-Lizzo popped out with her favorite instrument in hand for a nice flute and toot moment to Sexxy’s track “Rackies”.
+The “About Damn Time” singer took to the friendly skies in chap leggings and see-through undies for a fun weekend at the annual music festival where she also joined rapper Sexyy Red onstage.
+Lizzo popped out with her favorite instrument in hand for a nice flute and toot moment to Sexyy’s track, “Rackies.”

 Lizzo opted for cutoff shorts and a corset top over a cute bra for her performance moment.
-She needed room to throw it and that she did with a life size labubu that was also onstage during Sexxy’s set.
+She needed room to throw it and that she did with a life-size labubu that was also onstage during Sexyy’s set.

 Following her professional duties, she was seen lounging in one of the many brand activation tents wearing a bikini and hot pink coverup with a head full of blonde, soft curls.
 Yes, Queen!